 Whatever your fitness levels an apparatus group class is suitable for you.
 Here you will enjoy the widest range of Pilates work and experience it as a complete system.
 You will work with the Reformer, the Cadillac, Barrels, Chairs and the CoreAlign, following a programme tailored to meet your needs.

 For a more upbeat form of Pilates, it is best to join a reformer class for a faster moving all-round workout.
 This type of class works exclusively with the Reformer and will help to tone and strengthen the body.
+It’s always preferable to take a 1-1 before joining a group, though a couple of our groups are suitable for complete beginners.

 In the UK, it is common to find Pilates classes being run in gyms, fitness clubs, health centres, and spas.
 However, because there is no national standard for the teaching of Pilates, it is fair to say that not all Pilates teachers are created equal.
 The UK government is attempting to establish some sort of national standard for the teaching of Pilates through Skillsactive.
 A Register of Exercise Professionals has already been established.
 This standard currently does not apply to studio teaching.
 When approaching a prospective Pilates teacher you should ask a few questions such as Where did you train?
 For how long?
 How long have you been teaching Pilates?
 How much anatomy have you done?
 Did your training include real-life case studies?
 What size groups did you teach?
 Quality teachers, like those you will find at COOL Pilates, will have trained for at least one year full-time, while continuing to undertake Professional Development courses.